Rocket Mortgage® does not currently offer financing for kit homes.

 How Much Is A House Kit?

-Building or assembling kits in a climate-controlled environment exponentially shortens the build time and, therefore, the labor costs.
-Because the construction materials are purchased in bulk and delivered to a factory, the cost for the materials is often lower than if you were to outsource all of the materials for a new stick-built home.
+Building or assembling home kits in a climate-controlled environment helps shorten the build time and the subsequent labor costs.
+Because the construction materials are purchased in bulk and delivered to a factory, the cost for the materials is often lower than if you were to outsource all of the materials for a new site-built home, also called a stick-built home.

 How Much Do Kit Homes Cost To Build?

-You’ll also want to consider the cost to buy land and remove any obstructions.
-If you’re hoping to have running water or electricity, you’ll also need to hire professionals to help set up gas lines, sewer mains and other utility services.
+You’ll also want to consider the cost of buying land and removing any obstructions.
+If you’re hoping to have running water or electricity, you’ll also need to hire professionals to set up gas lines, sewer mains and other utility services.

 Find the best mortgage option for you.